Fresh Air - Jeff Hiller's Big Break Came In His 40s

 And we'll pick it up in the middle so we get to you right away.

-No, fight left or so it seems I'm a man whose dreams have all deserted.
+No fight left or so it seems I'm a man whose dreams have all deserted.

-I change my face, I change my name, but no one wants you when you lose.
+But no one wants you when you lose.

 Don't give up, because you have friends.